aws-samples/aws-modernization-with-circleci/content/070_module_3/74_build_docker_job.md

 {{</highlight>}}

-You should already be familiar with the *docker:*, *step:s* and *checkout* job elements so we'll skip discussing them and focus on the remaining *- run:* elements in this job.
+You should already be familiar with the *docker:*, *steps:* and *checkout* job elements so we'll skip discussing them and focus on the remaining *- run:* elements in this job.

 **- setup_remote_docker** block creates [a remote Docker environment][1] configured to execute Docker commands.
 See [Running Docker Commands][2] for details.
 This essentially provides the Docker executor access to the Docker CLI which inturn, enables a Docker image build with a Docker container.